Geetur/Bang-PL/README.md

 Python 3.10+ is required (pattern-matching FTW).

 ## Running Bang Code
-If you followed the getting started (installed -e) you can write:
+If you followed the getting started (installed -e .) you can write:
 ```
 # this is an example! use whatever file path you want!
 bang examples\input2.bang